oracle/odpi/doc/src/public_functions/dpiObjectType.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **objType** -- the object type to which a reference is to be added.
+    **objType** [IN] -- the object type to which a reference is to be added.
 If the reference is NULL or invalid an error is returned.

 .. function:: int dpiObjectType_createObject(dpiObjectType \*objType, \